 MidPoint is identity management and governance system, therefore it is quite natural that it implements an approval mechanism.

 However, the mechanism that midPoint employs to drive the approvals is quite unique.
 Almost all other IDM systems used workflow engine to drive the approvals.
-And midPoint did the same thing in the past.
-But it was not a good approach.
-It was difficult to set up and and maintain.
-Therefore midPoint slowly drifted away from the use of workflow engine until the workflow engine was completely replaced in midPoint 4.0.
+MidPoint did the same thing in the past, but it was not a good approach.
+It was difficult to set up and maintain the processes.
+Therefore, midPoint slowly drifted away from the use of workflow engine until it was replaced by declarative policy in midPoint 4.0.

 Current mechanism to drive approvals is based on policies rather than processes.
 There are policy rules that specify individual aspects of an approvals.
 For example the rules may look like: